matecoco2024/bio_systems_assignements/assignment_4/README.md

 ### Detection System
-[Pseudocode for chemical detection]
+[Pseudocode for chemical detection] for each cell :
+    if .Chemical(0)>threshold
+        //cell detected pathogen chemical
+        c.defenseSignal=1
+    else
+        //no defensive response
+        c.defenceSignal=0

 ### Signal Transduction
-[Pseudocode for defense signal propagation]
+[Pseudocode for defense signal propagation] for each cell c:
+    if c.defenceSignal ==1
+        for each neighbour n of c:
+            if .isInfected==false
+                //neighbour receives protection signal
+                n.strenghtenSignal =1

 ### Cell Wall Strengthening
-[Pseudocode for wall reinforcement mechanism]
+[Pseudocode for wall reinforcement mechanism] for each cell c:
+    if c.strengthenSignal == 1
+        // reinforce wall
+        c.cellWallStability += alpha
+        if c.cellWallStability > max_stability
+            // cap at maximum
+            c.cellWallStability = max_stability

+### Resistance to Infection
+for each cell c:
+    if c.isInfected == false
+        infection_probability = base_prob - beta * c.cellWallStability
+        // higher wall stability -> lower infection chance

 ### Integration with Existing Model
 [How to incorporate into current VirtualLeaf framework]

+1. CellHouseKeeping section - add detection of chemical (C(0)) and assignment of defenseSignal

+2. Cell-to-cell update loop - propagate strengthenSignal to neighbors

+3. Cell dynamics - adjust cellWallStability and recalculate infection probability

+4. Outcome - pathogen spread is slowed, and uninfected cells become more resistant over time
 ```